 Many analysts are predicting tougher days ahead for PE as a whole in 2023, but incumbents who have been able to increase capacity and resilience by investing in innovation in the face of 2022 headwinds, are likely to emerge with success.
 Many companies will be focusing on revenue-generating activities and providing opportunities for PE investors to buy assets at a discount.
 Thus, creative dealmaking and flexibility will allow pockets of growth amidst tougher conditions.

 Within the AlphaSense platform, talks of a recession for both Europe and the United States have been in circulation as early as 2019, with many analysts seeing things come to a head in 2023 as inflationary woes, treasuries tightening up, and geopolitical tensions continue.

-For PE investors, this is the time to look inward and see how to best fortify existing portfolio companies and get more positions through creative dealmaking in competitive spaces.
+And PE investors should not sit on the sidelines.
+It’s the best time to look inward and see how to best fortify existing portfolio companies and get more positions through creative dealmaking in competitive spaces.
 Acquisitions with modest topline growth potential will always be attractive to get economies of scale.
 In terms of closing new deals, PE firms with nimble GPs will be rewarded, as they find deals at attractive prices, especially in over-rotated markets where strong assets are heavily discounted.

 2023 will be the year of flexibility for PE firms and their asset management.
 The importance of harnessing data to make confident decisions cannot be understated as market activities may slow down, but market conditions continue to move at a breakneck speed.